Skip to main content

 Order at a glance

-4. Open the domain in a browser — the browser assistant prompts for database credentials and creates the first admin account.
+5. Open the domain — the browser assistant prompts for the database credentials and creates the first admin account.
 An empty database is sufficient; Wintertrace creates all tables itself.

-5. Set up the cron job (see the section after next).
+6. Set up the cron job (see the section after next), then delete install.php.

 Why the document root must point to public/